-- Have appropriate music playing as the QuizMaster walks on and/off the stage and when the results are announced. - Make the walk more realistic by having the character's legs move backwards and forwards (additional costumes are required). - Add more questions, or questions on a different theme.
+- Have appropriate music playing as the quiz master walks on and/off the stage and when the results are announced. - Make the walk more realistic by having the character's legs move backwards and forwards The boy3 and girl3 sprites are available with the character in various walking positions. - Add more questions, or questions on a different theme.